lisabang/iqsar/README.md

 | DEAP (if using Genetic Algorithm)

-* indicates that these packages are included in anaconda.
+asterisk (*) indicates that these packages are included in anaconda.